qitechgmbh/num-units/docs/adding-quantities.md

 }

-// Quantity definition - you need to determine the dimensional exponents use super::{ISQ, SiScale};
+// Quantity definition - you need to determine the dimensional exponents
+// NOTE: If this quantity is dimensionless (all Z0 dimensions), you may need to skip
+// the quantity! macro and UOM compatibility tests due to the lack of a kind system.
+// See "Dimension and Kind System" section above. use super::{ISQ, SiScale};
 quantity!([Quantity], ISQ<[L], [M], [T], [I], [TH], [N], [J]>, SiScale, [BaseUnit]);

 // Re-export types for convenience pub use [quantity]::[Quantity];
 pub use [quantity]::*;

+// For dimensionless quantities that conflict with existing ones, use this alternative:
+// // Skip quantity! macro - use Unitless from scalar module instead
+// // Skip UOM compatibility tests that require separate quantity types

 #[cfg(test)]
 mod tests {